TheIanSim/IS4302-Hx-Blockchain/README.md

 In a new terminal in your host OS, start the front end server by going into the Hx-Blockchain-Frontend folder, then run "npm install" then "npm run build", followed by "npm start".

 The HxBlockchain application can be accessed at http://localhost:3010

+Usernames:
+Doctor001
+Doctor002
+patient001
+patient002
+pharm001
+emp001

+Password is "pp" for all users.